nooraldarraji/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+      • Express Router
+      • Express Middleware

-- [ ] Describe Middleware?
+- [x] Describe Middleware?
+      • Middleware are set of functions that are operate using server usage.
+They provide additional functionality for the server when handling requests.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?
+      • Data inside a database can be reached via API.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?
+      • We can have a control over the response code and return a Status code 200 to let the client know that their request has been succeed.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?
+      • By using Express Routing we can make sub Apps.

 ## Project Setup